Communicative rationality: Critique

 The theory of communicative rationality has been criticized for being utopian and idealistic, for being blind to issues of gender, race, ethnicity, and sexuality, and for ignoring the role of conflict, contest, and exclusion in the historical constitution of the public sphere.

 More recently, Nikolas Kompridis has taken issue with Habermas' conception of rationality as incoherent and insufficiently complex, proposing a "possibility-disclosing" role for reason that goes beyond the narrow proceduralism of Habermas' theory.

 One of the main critiques of Habermas's Communicative Rationality is eurocentrism, and the idea that the western civilization is the only way of life.
 According to "Public Sphere and Communicative Rationality: Interrogating Habermas's Eurocentrism", Habermas does not take into account that there are different societies that happen across the world because certain countries and societies suffer from different weaknesses.
 Habermas's theories are based on an utopian society while this just is not the case.
 The authors argue that this type of communication that Habermas offers could not actually be implemented because people do not have access to the resources they would need.
-This is not just other societies outside the west.
+This is not only in societies outside the west.
 European countries have problems with lack of education and the technology necessary to be prepared in order to participate in this community.